JerryLead/SparkInternals/EnglishVersion/3-JobPhysicalPlan.md

 Each time there is an `action()` in user's driver program, a job will be created.
 For example, `foreach()` action will call `sc.runJob(this, (iter: Iterator[T]) => iter.foreach(f)))` to submit a job to the `DAGScheduler`.
 If there are other `action()`s in the driver program, there will be other jobs submitted.
 So, we will have as many jobs as the `action()` operations in a driver program.
 This is why a driver program is called as an application rather than a job.

 The last stage of a job generates the job's results.
-For example in the `GroupByTest` in the first chapter, there's 2 jobs with 2 sets of results.
-When a job is submitted, the `DAGScheduler` applies the Application-LogicalPlan-PhysicalPlan strategy to figure out the stages, and submit firstly the **stages without parents** for execution.
+For example in the `GroupByTest` in the first chapter, there're 2 jobs with 2 sets of results.
+When a job is submitted, the `DAGScheduler` applies the Application-LogicalPlan-PhysicalPlan strategy to figure out the stages, and submits firstly the **stages without parents** for execution.
 In this process, the number and type of tasks are also determined.
 A stage is executed after its parent stages' finish.

 ## Details in Job Submission